Armed Forces of the Philippines: Organization and branches

 However, the AFP has deferred these title changes a few months later as President Rodrigo Duterte revoked the usage of the position titles, and decided to maintain the traditional position titles.

-Unified commands
+Geographical Combatant Commands

-Units from these three services may be assigned to one of six "Unified Commands" led by each Commander of the Unified Command; consisting of different branches from the three branches of the AFP, which are multi-service, regional entities.
-The Unified Commands are responsible in monitoring, securing and defending their specific geographical area of operations within the Philippines.
-There are currently six Unified Commands in the AFP, with each Commander of the Unified Commands hold the rank of Lieutenant General/Vice Admiral, and reports directly to the office of the Chief of Staff of the Armed Forces of the Philippines.
+Units from these three services may be assigned to one of six "Combatant Commands" led by each Commander; consisting of units from the three branches of the AFP, which are multi-service, regional entities.
+The Combatant Commands are responsible in monitoring, securing and defending their specific geographical area of operations within the Philippines.
+There are currently six Combatant Commands in the AFP, with each Commander of the Combatant Commands hold the rank of Lieutenant General/Vice Admiral, and reports directly to the office of the Chief of Staff of the Armed Forces of the Philippines.